-I am now embarking on new research projects on Intersections of Animality and Prisons, Teaching, and Social Justice.
-In recent years I have published one monograph, The Routledge Guidebook to Foucault’s The History of Sexuality (Routledge 2017), and two co-edited volumes: Feminist Philosophies of Life (McGill-Queens University Press 2016) with Hasana Sharp, and Asian Perspectives on Animal Ethics (Routledge 2014) with Neil Dalal.
+In addition to the projects described above, in recent years I have also published The Routledge Guidebook to Foucault’s The History of Sexuality (Routledge 2017), and two co-edited volumes: Feminist Philosophies of Life (McGill-Queens University Press 2016) with Hasana Sharp, and Asian Perspectives on Animal Ethics (Routledge 2014) with Neil Dalal.

 Credit: Foucault and Cats pillow created for Chloë by fabulous feminist philosopher and friend Ada Jaarsma.
 For more on Ada’s Philosopher Pillow Portraits, see: http://nomorepotlucks.org/site/sleeping-with-philosophers-an-interview-with-ada-jaarsma-on-philosopher-pillow-portraits-ela-przybylo/